bauhuasbadguy/AES_encryption/README.md

 g(W<sub>i</sub>) = SubWord(RotWord(W<sub>i</sub>)) &bigoplus; RC<sub>i/N</sub>

 where RotWord is a 8 bit circular shift and SubWord applies a substitution box to each byte in the word.
 The value of RC<sub>i/N</sub> is given by the table below.
-Note these values are the same for all versions of AES so it will not be restated.
+Note these values are the same for all versions of AES and so will not be restated.
 Also note that the values for RC<sub>j</sub> are expressed in base 16.

 | i              | 1  | 2  | 3  | 4  | 5  | 6  | 7  | 8  | 9  | 10 |
 |----------------|----|----|----|----|----|----|----|----|----|----|